 How you pack and organize your belongings directly impacts your experience.
 This is true of all forms of photography, but perhaps especially night photography.
 After all, you will need to access your belongings repeatedly in the dark.
 I am going to describe how I am currently packing for my night photography trips.
 And probably like you, this will change over time.
 Even if you don’t do night photography, you might find much of this useful as general organizing and packing tips.

-We’ll start with the bag.
 There’s no such thing as a perfect camera bag, of course.
-But so far, so good with this Tenba Solstice 20L bag.
+But so far, I’m loving this Tenba Solstice 20L bag.
 It’s comfortable even despite the weight, has sufficient padding to protect the gear well, and is logically laid out.
 It also stands up easily on its own, as the bag, like many Tenba bags, holds its own shape due to the padding.
 It’s also water-resistant and even has a waterproof bag inside the top compartment, should you need to use it.
 As a bonus, it doesn’t scream “I am a camera bag” to others, although it does look like an extra nice backpack, something the average person might not use for muddy socks and underwear.